 If you plan on using a shopping cart, make sure you bring a 1-euro coin or a little token to release a cart from the chain of locked carts.
-You get your coin or token back when you return the cart but you’ll need a coin to unlock it in the first place.
+You get your coin or token back when you return the cart and lock it back up, but you’ll need a coin to unlock it in the first place.

 5. Get a loyalty card.

 If you are in France for more than just a week or two, sign up for your local stores’ loyalty cards.
 Since I’m always keeping an eye out for a deal, this is one of my favorite French grocery shopping habits.
 Sometimes you’ll get a discount on the spot but most cards work in terms of points or accumulating discounts as a credit on the card to be used later.

 For example, certain promo items of the week may cost 5 euros with a special discount of 50 cents that goes as a credit on the card.
 So you pay 5 euros at the time of purchase but get to use the 50 cents next time around when you redeem your carte de fidelité balance.
 Or you accumulate points when you buy certain items that can be redeemed for store credit or other merchandise later on.